 In each sheet there is a column “Conversion Comments” – the app writes there any comments it wants to tell you if there was something worth your attention during the Magento file converstion process.

-Step 7: Import that updated Excel file
+7: Import updated Excel file

 Take the Excel file which you have updated and prepared for the import, and upload it again to the Excelify app.